lwojcik/starcraft2-api-docs/docs/docs/examples.md

 # Examples

-BlizzAPI is used in a number of other publicly available projects.
+StarCraft2-API is used in a number of other publicly available projects.

 * [GitHub repositories that depend on StarCraft2-API](https://github.com/lukemnet/starcraft2-api/network/dependents)